NITCbase/nitcbase.github.io/docs/Roadmap/Stage06.md

 ## Implementation

+The [ALTER TABLE RENAME](../User%20Interface%20Commands/ddl.md#alter-table-rename) and [ALTER TABLE RENAME COLUMN](../User%20Interface%20Commands/ddl.md#alter-table-rename-column) commands modify the schema of a relation and are hence handled by the [Schema Layer](../Design/Schema%20Layer.md).
 NITCbase requires that a relation be closed before its schema can be edited.
 To update a relation name or attribute name, we will need to update the corresponding entries in the relation and/or attribute catalog blocks.
 These changes will subsequently be written back to the disk from the disk buffer.

 A sequence diagram showing the call sequence involved in the implementation of this functionality is shown below.